smartdevicelink/sdl_app_library_guides/docs/Migrating to Newer SDL Java Suite Versions/Updating to v4.7/index.md

 #### SdlBroadcastReceiver

-Since the AOA transport will now use the multiplexing feature, it is important that your app correctly adds funcitonality for the `SdlRouterService`.
+Since the AOA transport will now use the multiplexing feature, it is important that your app correctly adds functionality for the `SdlRouterService`.
 This starts in the `SdlBroadcastReciever`.

 ##### 4.6:
 ```java